jackvincentnz/lab/docs/style.md

 See [Why prettier](https://prettier.io/docs/en/why-prettier.html) for more information.

+### ESLint

+[ESLint](https://eslint.org/) is used to find and fix problems in your JavaScript code.

+What:

+- ESLint statically analyzes your code to quickly find problems.

+- It is built into most text editors and you can run ESLint as part of your continuous integration pipeline.

+- It is a pluggable solution that can enforce numerous best practices and custom rules, largely against frontend source files.

+Why:

+- By using ESLint in the IDE, prior to commiting and during CI, we continuously provide feedback to the developer on the quality of the source code they have added.

 ### lint-staged

 [lint-staged](https://github.com/okonet/lint-staged) is used to give commit-time style feedback, so that it is not necessary to wait for a continuous integration check.